+91 9212777224 Safari Booking

 • Bijrani Zone: Blessed with a mixed topography, the best time to explore Bijrani is from 1st October to 30th June.
 Tiger sightings here are relatively more frequent compared to the park's other zones.
 Convenient forest rest house accommodations are available.

 • Sonandi Zone: Open to tourists year-round, the best time for a visit is between November and April.
-Located adjacent to Jim Corbett National Park, the Sonandi zone offers glimpses of Asiatic elephants, tigers, and other species in their natural habitats.
+From the Sonanadi Zone, you can see Asiatic elephants, tigers, and other animals in their natural habitat.

-• Durga Devi Zone:Within the Corbett Tiger Reserve, the Durga Devi Zone is a hilly safari gem.
-Located in the reserve's North-East, it's graced by the intertwining Ramganga and Mandal rivers.
-Notably, wild elephants, otters near Domunda Bridge, and the iconic Mahseer fish can be sighted, making it a birdwatcher's and wildlife enthusiast's paradise.
+• Durga Devi Zone:Within the Corbett Tiger Reserve, the Durga Devi Zone is a safari gem.
+Located in the reserve's northeast region, it is blessed with Ramganga and Mandal rivers, where wild elephants, otters and the iconic Mahseer fish can be sighted, near Domunda Bridge.

 • Dhela Zone: Dhela, a newer eco-tourism zone, offers a mix of forests, grasslands, and river landscapes.
-Its diverse habitat supports various flora and fauna, making it an intriguing spot for nature lovers and photographers seeking lesser-trodden paths.
+WIth its diverse habitat, it supports different kinds of flora and fauna, making it a popular spot among nature lovers and photographers.

 • Garjia Zone: Home to the revered Garjia Temple, this zone, apart from its spiritual significance, offers a serene environment to observe wildlife.
-It's a harmony of dense forests and open grasslands, providing ample opportunities for spotting diverse species.
+Here, you can spot a diverse species of wildlife owing to its dense forests and open grasslands.

 • Pakhro Zone: Pakhro, with its lush greenery and serene riverbanks, is a tranquil haven for wildlife enthusiasts.
 As one of the newer zones, it promises unspoiled landscapes and a chance to experience nature at its rawest, away from the usual crowds.